GuillaumeLaubier/KotlinEnd2End/UltraQuizzAPI/README.md

 #### POST /randomscore
 Create and submit a random score.
 Usefull to fill up the `score.json` file.
+Add the parameter `number` (int) to create multiples random scores at once.

 #### GET /json/questions
 Returns a JSON containing all the possible question.